Last updated 18 September 2009

 Links to other source code on this site

 Note: star catalog code is now hosted on GitHub

 Differences between this code and the UCAC-2 code

 New UCAC4 code

 Norbert Zacharias has kindly provided me with some example data for the UCAC-3 catalog, and I've written C/C++ code to access it.
 In most ways, it's very similar to the code I wrote for UCAC-2.
-You can click here for the source code for UCAC-3 access (about 10 KBytes).
+The code for all UCACs (and some other catalogues) is here on GitHub.

 ucac3.h and ucac3.cpp show how one can process UCAC-3 binary data from C. The code will work in Linux and DOS/Windows.
 I've added in byte-reordering code that ought to let it work on "wrong-Endian" platforms, but I don't have one handy with which to test the matter.